Oluwasetemi/oluwasetemi.dev/src/pages/why-you-should-learn-javascript/index.md

 Of which years after I am still trying to answer the same question of how to learn javascript properly.
 So if anyone is reading this and they are learning javascript or knows someone who is planning to learn the programming language of the web, then I will be your best friend on that journey.

-## The answer is close and will be coming in bits over the next coming days
+## The answer is close and will be coming in bits over in my next articles

-I will answer in very detailed step with no focus on any material but show you a bit of the all the structure that you can put in place to learn javascript properly.
+I will answer in very detailed steps with no focus on any material but show you a bit of the all the structure that you can put in place to learn javascript properly.
 I am not advertising for any material or publisher so I will avoid too much focus on a material but will try to provide a system that can sustain anyone with little or no experience writing code.

 Here is a few tips, research well on the subject(JavaScript) before attempting to learn, Learn enough to build something, Learn JavaScript as a programming language before you learning JavaScript in the browser.
 Learn more about Frontend Frameworks and build something.
+Learn JavaScript on the server (Nodejs).

+_edited on 2nd September, 2019 19:29_
 Thank you for reading and stay tunned for more on the this topic.